Health-Universe/CNVizard/README.md

    pip install -e .
    ```

-5. **Start the application with optinally giving a path to an environment file:**
+5. **Start the application with optionally giving a path to an environment file:**
    ```sh
    streamlit run cnvizard/app.py [ENV_FILE]
    ```